 The Eugene and Ruth Roberts Summer Student Academy has been an integral part of the City of Hope for 52 years.
-In 1960, the first 2 students enrolled.
-Today we estimate approximately 1500 students have participated.
+In 1960, the first two students enrolled.
+Today, approximately 1500 students have participated.
 The program was established by City of Hope’s Distinguished Professor of Neurobiochemistry, and member of the National Academy of Sciences, Eugene Roberts, Ph.D.

-Roberts, upon completion of his doctoral work at the University of Michigan in 1943 was recruited to be the Assistant Head of the Manhattan Project’s inhalation section at the University of Rochester.
+Roberts, upon completion of his doctoral work at the University of Michigan in 1943 was recruited as the Assistant Head of the Manhattan Project’s inhalation section at the University of Rochester.
 The group to which he belonged set the legal safe limits for human exposure to uranium dusts.

 Currently Roberts’ research is focused on identifying major inhibitory command-control mechanisms at levels of membranes, genome, brain, and society.

 Eugene has been supported by his wife, Ruth, with laboratory research, administrative tasks and the summer academy for many years.
 Together they embody the ethos that scientific research is not a job but a passion, a way of life.
 The Roberts are still actively engaged with the Roberts Summer Student Academy, offering every student the opportunity to meet with them.